vellerefond/project-ring/README.md

 - ### Explanation of the configuration options

- - **_Close Previous Project Files:_** If cheched, then loading a project which has files to open, will result in closing the previously loaded project's open files.
+ - **_Close Previous Project Files:_** If cheched, then loading a project which has files to open, will result in closing all the other projects' open files, but will leave any _Always Open_ files or _out-of-project-path_ files open.

  - **_File Pattern To Hide:_** This is a JavaScript RegExp pattern with which to decide what to hide in the tree view.
 A typical usage is to hide every folder beginning with a "." (dot).
 So one could write _"^\\."_ (without the quotes) in this field.